gor181/courses-intro-to-sql/chapter4.md

 ---
+title: Sorting, grouping and joins
+description: >-
-title       : Sorting, grouping and joins description : This chapter provides a brief introduction to sorting and grouping your results, and briefly touches on the concept of joins.
+  This chapter provides a brief introduction to sorting and grouping your results, and briefly touches on the concept of joins.

 ---
 ## ORDER BY